domfarolino/algorithms/src/datastructures/BST/README.md

 should set `head->next = deleteNode(head->next, targetValue)` when we recurse forward in case the next node did get deleted.
 This assignment is idempotent otherwise.
 Notice how in the iterative version we needed a reference to the node before the one we wished to delete, whereas with recursion this reference is kept implicitly for us in the form of stack frames.
-This simplifies our logic because we can focus on deleting the current `head` of any arbitrary stack frame, and navigate accordingly.
+This simplifies our logic because we can focus on deleting the current `head` of any arbitrary stack frame and navigate accordingly.

-The recursive `removeHelper` member function behaves very similarly to the above mentioned algorithm, just with a little more logic to navigate the `left` and `right` children properly as opposed to `next`, and some value copying logic for when we wish to delete a node which has two children.
+The recursive `removeHelper` member function behaves very similarly to the aforementioned algorithm though, there is additional logic to navigate the `left` and `right` children properly, as opposed to `next`, and some value copying logic for when we wish to delete a node which has two children.
 Once we perform the copy, we can just call the recursive algorithm on the left subtree to remove the duplicate successor's value (the trivial case).

 <a name="remove-iterative"></a>
 ### `void BST<T>::removeIterative(T elem);`